 Citation Topics are algorithmically derived citation clusters (using an algorithm developed by CWTS, Leiden).
 This is a three-level hierarchical document-level classification system.
-The three levels of the hierarchy are:
+The three levels of the hierarchy and their content according the 2023 clustering are available to download.

 Named document clusters based on cited and citing relationships between documents.